maximerenou/php-bing-ai/README.md

 # Bing AI client

-> For now you need to have access to Bing Chat open beta.
-Or grab the cookie from someone who has access.

 This is an unofficial Composer package for using Bing AI technology.

 It comes with no warranty of continuous stability.